home-assistant/home-assistant.io/source/_integrations/tradfri.markdown

 ### Compilation issues

 <div class='note'>
-  This does not apply to Hass.io or Docker.
+  This does not apply to Home Assistant running in Docker Containers, including the default Home Assistant install.
 </div>

 Please make sure you have `autoconf` installed (`$ sudo apt-get install autoconf`) if you want to use this component.
 Also, installing some dependencies might take considerable time (more than one hour) on slow devices.